redtexts/texts/pannekoek_1936_communism_and_religion.md

-The atheism which is being propagated by the C.P. and the vague religiosity of many socialist circles are, one as much as the other, bourgeois mades [sic] of thought.
+The atheism which is being propagated by the C.P. and the vague religiosity of many socialist circles are, one as much as the other, bourgeois modes of thought.
 Atheism and religion have this in common, that they are unconscious expressions of a sentiment produced in human beings by society.
 They are accordingly both dogmatic; that is, they regard themselves as absolute truth and combat and persecute each